anasalkhateeb08-jpg/infoprods/src/content/blog/meal-prep-tools-tips-complete-guide.md

 Sheet pan cooking is the meal prep MVP—minimal hands-on time producing large quantities of delicious roasted proteins and vegetables.

-**Proteins:** Chicken thighs, chicken breasts, salmon fillets, pork chops, and meatballs all roast beautifully.
+**Proteins:**  Chicken thighs, chicken breasts, salmon fillets, and meatballs all roast beautifully.
 Season proteins with different spice blends on separate pans creating variety—Italian herbs on one batch, taco seasoning on another, teriyaki on a third.

 **Vegetables:** Almost any vegetable roasts well—Brussels sprouts, broccoli, cauliflower, sweet potatoes, carrots, bell peppers, zucchini, asparagus.
 Toss with olive oil, salt, and pepper; spread in single layer; roast at 400-425°F for 20-35 minutes (timing depends on vegetable density and desired caramelization).